Half Moon Bay Pumpkin Patches and Farms

 Phone: (650) 726-4980

 Explorer1.com Review—This is a great location for families with smaller children.
 Plenty of photo opportunities and a large selection of pumpkins.
-It lacks a lot of the fun activities for older children.
+It lacks a lot of the fun activities for older children such as bouncy houses, mazes, etc.

-Explorer1.com Review—A small fruit and vegetable stand on Hwy.
-92.
+Explorer1.com Review—This small fruit and vegetable stand sells a small selection of pumpkins.

 12320 San Mateo Rd., Half Moon Bay, CA